oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 ## About the Workshop

-In this workshop, we will see how easily Full Stack Disaster Recovery will help to orchestrate DR switchover operations for a PeopleSoft Application deployed in OCI across two OCI regions.
+In this workshop, we will see how easily Full Stack Disaster Recovery will help to orchestrate DR Switchover and Failover operations for a PeopleSoft Application deployed in Oracle Cloud Infrastructure (OCI) across two OCI regions.

 ### **Estimated Workshop Time**